jjvanzon/JJs-Reference-Architecture/patterns.md

 ### Converter

-A class that converts one data structure to another.
-Typically more is involved than just converting a single object.
-A whole object graph might be converted to another, or a flat list or raw data to be parsed might be converted to an object structure or the other way around.
+A `class` that converts one data structure to another.
+Typically more is involved than just converting a single `object`.
+A whole `object` graph might be converted to another, or a flat list or raw data to be parsed might be converted to an `object` structure or the other way around.

 By implementing it as a `Converter`, it simplifies the code.
-You can then say that the only responsibility of the class is to simply transform one data structure to another: nothing more, nothing less and leave other responsibilities to other classes.
+You can then say that the only responsibility of the `class` is to simply transform one data structure to another: nothing more, nothing less and leave other responsibilities to other `classes`.

 ### TryGet-Insert-Update